ember-learn/guides-source/guides/release/using-typescript/ember.md

 }
 ```

-{% hint style="info" %}
-If you’re used to the classic Ember Object model, there are two important differences in the constructor itself:

-- we use `super` instead of `this._super`
-- we _must_ call `super` before we do anything else with `this`, because in a subclass `this` is set up by running the superclass's constructor first \(as implied by [the JavaScript spec](https://tc39.es/ecma262/#sec-runtime-semantics-classdefinitionevaluation)\)
-  {% endhint %}

 Notice that we have to start by calling `super` with `owner` and `args`.
 This may be a bit different from what you’re used to in Ember or other frameworks, but is normal for sub-classes in TypeScript today.
 If the compiler just accepted any `...arguments`, a lot of potentially _very_ unsafe invocations would go through.
 So, instead of using `...arguments`, we explicitly pass the _specific_ arguments and make sure their types match up with what the super-class expects.

-{% hint style="info" %}
-This might change in the future!
-If TypeScript eventually adds [support for “variadic kinds”](https://github.com/Microsoft/TypeScript/issues/5453), using `...arguments` could become safe.
-{% endhint %}

-The types for `owner` here and `args` line up with what the `constructor` for Glimmer components expect.
+The types for `owner` here and `args` line up with what the `constructor` for Glimmer components expects.
 The `owner` is specified as `unknown` because this is a detail we explicitly _don’t_ need to know about.
 The `args` are the `Args` from the Signature we defined.

 The `args` passed to a Glimmer Component [are available on `this`](https://github.com/glimmerjs/glimmer.js/blob/2f840309f013898289af605abffe7aee7acc6ed5/packages/%40glimmer/component/src/component.ts#L12), so we could change our definition to return the names of the arguments from a getter: